 TACIR staff could not update the analysis from the 2009 disparity study for this project.
-Data on state contracts is collected and maintained by the state's Central Procurement Office (CPO) with the state's overall procurement needs in mind and are not tailored to serve as a foundation for disparity studies.
-However, Go-DBE provided TACIR staff with procurement data that, along with other data included in Go-DBE's annual reports, allows for some analysis and comparisons to the 2009 study.
+Data on state contracts are collected and maintained by the state's Central Procurement Office (CPO) with the state's overall procurement needs in mind and are not tailored to serve as a foundation for disparity studies.
+However, Go-DBE provided TACIR staff with procurement data that, along with other data included in Go-DBE's annual reports, allow for some analysis and comparisons to the 2009 study.

 Data provided by the CPO show that state procurement spending with African American-owned businesses has increased both in total amount and as a percentage of overall state procurement spending.
-From fiscal year 2015-16 through 2019-20, the state spent \$677 million adjusted for inflation (\$657 million unadjusted) with businesses that it certified as African American-owned, up from the \$35 million (\$28 million unadjusted) spent with African American-owned businesses-both certified and non-certified-from fiscal year 2002-03 through 2006-07 that was reported in the 2009 study.
-The percentage of state procurement spending with African American-owned businesses also increased to 3.3% from 0.4%.
-These increases are likely greater than the data suggest because anecdotally there are some African American-owned businesses that have not sought certification that have been awarded state contracts.
-See table 2.
+From fiscal year 2015-16 through 2019-20, the state spent \$677 million adjusted for inflation (\$657 million unadjusted) with African American-owned businesses certified by Go-DBE, up from the \$35 million (\$28 million unadjusted) spent with African American-owned businesses-both certified and non-certified-from fiscal year 2002-03 through 2006-07